 The Bottom Line

-Hiring employees is a relatively easier job compared to retaining them.
-Nowadays, employees care more about things like employee benefits, self-health, and job satisfaction.
+Hiring employees is a relatively easier job compared to employee retention.
+Nowadays, employees care more about things like employment benefits, self-health, and job satisfaction.
 To provide the last two, you need to deploy employee engagement measures.

 These employee engagement tips are hand-picked to work best for your copywriting business, however, that doesn’t mean you should limit yourself to just them.
 Employee engagement can be replicated, but true engagement comes when you consider your employees and company as one big family and dedicate yourself to making sure everyone feels the same.